tearflake/sexpression/docs/sexpression.md

 #### strings

-Strings in *Sexpression* may be single-line or multi-line.
+Strings in *S-expression* may be single-line or multi-line.
 Single-line strings are atoms enclosed within `"..."`, like in expression `"this is a single-line string"`, and represent Unicode format strings.
 Multi-line strings are enclosed between an odd number greater than 1 of `"` symbols in the following manner:

 ```
 """